oddaspa/TDT4250-PokeDex/README.md

 <a name="init_models"></a>
 ### Instantiating Pokemon models
-There is a REST call to the PokemonAPI.
-This returns a JSON object with all our Pokemon.
-We parse the JSON object and use the data contained to buid our own XMI representation.
-We use the JSON object to create a list of Pokemon.
-We iterate over this list and use the information from each individual Pokemon to instantiate Ecore obejcts.
+There is a REST call to the PokemonAPI, which returns data which we save as a JSON object with all our Pokemon.
+We parse the JSON object and create XMI instances with help of our domain factory.

+In the runtime enviroment we use our XMI-file to show the data in a diagram with help of odesign.

 <a name="editor"></a>
 ### Building the diagram editor